MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ***Integration scenarios**: Standalone apps, collaboration apps, SharePoint*

-Consider long term the types of messages your Teams app might send.
-If you think your app will ever have a multi-threaded conversation, a [bot](../bots/what-are-bots.md) might offer more flexibility than a webhook.
+Consider the types of messages your Teams app might send now and in the long term.
+If you think your app will ever have a multi-threaded conversation, a [bot](../bots/what-are-bots.md) might offer more flexibility than a [webhook]()../webhooks-and-connectors/what-are-webhooks-and-connectors.md).

 Bots also allow you to send *proactive messages* to individual users or channels.
-These are unprompted messages triggered by an outside event instead of a message sent to a bot.
+These are unprompted messages triggered by an outside event and not a message sent to a bot.
 (For example, your bot can send a welcome message when it's installed or a new user joins a channel.)
-Sending proactive messages requires Teams-specific identifiers that aren't available through the Microsoft Graph API—you can capture this information by [fetching roster or user profile data](../tabs/how-to/get-teams-context.md#fetching-the-roster-or-user-profile) while also [subscribing to conversation events](../bots/how-to/conversations/subscribe-to-conversation-events.md).
+Sending proactive messages requires Teams-specific identifiers that aren't available through the Microsoft Graph API—you can capture this information by [fetching roster or user profile data](../bots/how-to/get-teams-context.md#fetching-the-roster-or-user-profile) while also [subscribing to conversation events](../bots/how-to/conversations/subscribe-to-conversation-events.md).
 These identifiers can also save you from making additional Graph API calls and requiring user consent for querying team membership.

 Be careful not to spam users with excessive messages.
 If the Teams capability supports it, consider letting users configure notification settings for your app (for example, "Don't send me unprompted messages.").